tfiedlerdejanze/expublish/README.md

 Automates semantic release versioning and best practices for elixir packages.

+Explublish helps keeping a clean and trackable version history in a project, while providing a consistent and easy release experience to its maintainers.
+It was created with a continuous release process in mind and can be used to fully automate the release of new package versions.

+## What it does

 Inspired by various release utilities that exist for different languages and ecosystems, Expublish provides a mix task that guarantees a clean and functioning project state before it performs the steps required to release a new package version following